MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Definition

-A DLP policy is 75% confident that it's detected this type of sensitive information if, within a proximity of 300 characters:
+A DLP policy has medium confidence that it's detected this type of sensitive information if, within a proximity of 300 characters:
 - The function Func_aba_routing finds content that matches the pattern.
 - A keyword from Keyword_ABA_Routing is found.